Dr. Keun Oh is an emerging conductor of dynamic performance and a diverse repertoire.

 and as a top-ten conductor at the Antal Doráti International Conducting Competition, Budapest, Hungary.

-Keun Oh had served as an assistant conductor for Maestro Ronald Zollman, a music director at the National Orchestra of Belgium, and for Maestro Thomas Cockrell, the music director of Arizona Symphony and Opera in the Ozarks.
+Keun Oh had served as an assistant conductor for Maestro Ronald Zollman, a music director at the National Orchestra of Belgium, and for Maestro Thomas Cockrell, the music director of Arizona Symphony.
 He has been working with various orchestras including Arizona Symphony, Carnegie Mellon Philharmonic, Budapest Symphony and Orchestre Victor Hugo Franche-Comté.
 He was also invited to conduct at many events such as Stravinsky Festival and Latin Music Festival, and continues to expand his presence throughout Asia, Europe and North America.

 He has been carrying out successful performances of Mozart’s Die Zauberflöte, Der Schauspieldirektor, and Menotti’s The Medium, The Old Maid and The Thief, Donizetti’s L'elisir d'amore, J. Strauss’ Die Fledermaus and Rossini’s La Cenerentola at the University of Arizona Production.